defog-ai/defog-components/testing/README.md

 There's two sets of functions, both generators:

 1. One is the `testCases` function inside `mock-ask-data-responses.js`.
 This goes through all your tests, and yields each one in turn.
 It also simulates a click on the "Next Test" button in the test controller UI.
-2. If you simultaneously want to test all chart types, you can choose to iterate over the `chartTypes` array inside your test.
-3. The other type are the test functions itself.
+2. The other type are the test functions itself.
 These are individual tests you want to run.
 For example, you might want to test missing data, or missing columns, or a query that fails.
 These are also generator functions that create a response object (mimicking what we get from the defog api), which are then are yielded from the `testCases` function, which sends it to the UI.

 # How to add your own tests